bartosz822/Sysopy/README.md

 # Sysopy

-### programs for operating system course on AGH UST
+### programs for operating systems course on AGH UST